-- Shorelines of statewide significance [not found in the Town of Rosalia]; - Shorelines on segments of streams upstream of a point where the mean annual flow is twenty cubic feet per second or less and the wetlands associated with such upstream segments; and - 3.
-Shorelines on lakes less than twenty acres in size and wetlands associated with such small lakes.
+- 1. Shorelines of statewide significance [not found in the City of Tekoa]; - Shorelines on segments of streams upstream of a point where the mean annual flow is twenty cubic feet per second or less and the wetlands associated with such upstream segments; and - 3.
+Shorelines on lakes less than twenty acres in size and wetlands associated with such small lakes [not found in the City of Tekoa].